johndpope/rorocloud/docs/index.rst

 rorocloud
 =========

-rorocloud is a service to run user's code in pre-configured compute environments in the cloud.
+rorocloud is a serverless platform to run data science experiements and notebooks in the pre-configured compute environments in the cloud.

+The simple interface allows data scientists to start running their experiements in the cloud with in minutes.

-The primary interface to interact with the rorocloud service is via a command-line tool called ``rorocloud``.
+The primary interface to interact with the rorocloud service is a command-line tool called ``rorocloud``.

 Installation
 ------------